Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Pricing

-How lineup, playing time, technical setup, venue and schedule influence the individual offer.
+How lineup, performance time, technical setup, venue and schedule influence the tailored quote.

 Frequently asked questions about live band or DJ